rationalpov/mentalModel/humanPsychology.md

 * then offer 85%,95%,100% of your target price

 * drop an non-monetary item with your final 100% target

+___ Example: Broken Windows theory

+> The broken windows theory is a criminological theory of the norm-setting and signaling effect of urban disorder and vandalism on additional crime and anti-social behavior.
+The theory states that maintaining and monitoring urban environments to prevent small crimes such as vandalism, public drinking, and toll-jumping helps to create an atmosphere of order and lawfulness, thereby preventing more serious crimes from happening.

 **Antidote to yourself:**